.png)

 Located in the heart of Jerusalem’s wholesale market, our Community Food Center and Logistics Hub hosts team-building sessions, delegations, birthdays, and b’nai mitzvahs.
 We’ve also catered museum exhibitions and private events—with every meal built around surplus, rescued produce and a seasonal, sustainable menu.
 Check out our event catalog, below, to plan your own one-of-a-kind food experience.

-This report, conducted for the Ministry of Environmental affairs explores urban food rescue models from around the world, highlighting best practices and innovative approaches from cities like New York, Berlin, and Athens.
+This report, conducted for the Ministry of Environmental Affairs, explores urban food rescue models from around the world, highlighting best practices and innovative approaches from cities like New York, Berlin, and Athens.
 By analyzing policy frameworks, logistical strategies, and community-driven initiatives, we provide key insights for developing a more sustainable and inclusive urban food system in Jerusalem.
 Our findings serve as a roadmap for integrating food rescue into city planning, ensuring that surplus food becomes a resource for strengthening communities rather than going to waste.